numenta/NAB/README.md

 All data are ordered, timestamped, single-valued metrics collected at 5 minute intervals.

-Realworld data are values from common AWS server metrics as collected by the [Amazon Cloudwatch service](https://aws.amazon.com/documentation/cloudwatch/).
+Realworld data are values from AWS server metrics as collected by the [Amazon Cloudwatch service](https://aws.amazon.com/documentation/cloudwatch/).
 Example metrics include CPU Utilization, Network Bytes In, and Disk Read Bytes.